atomLabsRepo/HowToUseSTM32HalLibrariesWithoutSTM32CubeMX/README.md

 * Reset both the boards, you will see your desired input string in Arduino Serial Monitor.

-Yeap, a big thanks for making this long, don't worry for any problems you face with your controllers just DM me on Insta @atom_labs
+Yeap, a big thanks for making this long, don't worry for any problems you face with your controllers just DM me on Insta [atom_labs](https://www.instagram.com/atom_labs/) or mail at atomaxlabs@gmail.com